 - Remove the two screws securing the control assembly to the unit and then disconnect the wires leading to the right side blower.
 Fig. #5 - Remove the power cord from the slot in the right side end of the control assembly.
-Fig. #6 - 3.
-Remove the two screws securing the backing plate with the strain relief in it and rotate 180 degrees. - 4.
+Fig. #6 - Remove the two screws securing the backing plate with the strain relief in it and rotate 180 degrees.
+You will lose approximately 12"(305mm) of cord length when switching to the left hand side. - 4.
 Engage the power cord in the slot on the left side end of the control assembly. - 5.
 Reconnect the wires to the right side blower and reinstall the control assembly on the unit.